krimpedance/KRProgressHUD/README.md

 (And please teach me if my English is wrong :| )

 ## Release Note
+- 1.8.0 : Add function to which indicate HUD with only message.
+          Default font was changed to system font.
 - 1.7.0 : Corresponding to Swift2.3.
 - 1.6.2 : Fixed bug which `@IBInspectable` isn't applied.
 - 1.6.1 : Fixed bug which HUD doesn't respect status bar style.
 - 1.6.0 : Changed center position of HUD to UIScreen's center.
           And, added function to which the position can be changed.
-- 1.5.2 : Add `KRProgressHUD.isVisible` parameter.
-- 1.5.1 : Fixed bug from which keyWindow doesn't switch when call `dismiss()`.
-- 1.5.0 : Add completion handler to `dismiss()` and `show()`.

 ## License
 KRProgressHUD is available under the MIT license.
 See the LICENSE file for more info.